vuoro/rahti/README.md

 app();
 ```

-## Custom new vs. old value comparison functions
+## Custom old vs. new value comparison functions

 When setting a new value for a State, or passing new arguments to an Effect, the library checks whether the new value matches the previous value.
-By default they're checked for strict equality: `(new, old) => new === old`.
+By default they're checked for strict equality: `(oldValue, newValue) => oldValue === newValue`.

 This comparison function can be replaced (pass a function), or turned off altogether (pass `false`).
+(DOM Effects use this feature to check for changed attributes and event handlers.)

 For State, if the new value matches the current value, the new value won't be set, and no re-runs will occur.
 For Effects, if all new arguments match the old arguments, the Effect will skip running and instead return its previous return value.
-(The DOM Effects use this feature to check for changed attributes and event handlers.)

 ```js
 import { state, effect } from "bad-react";